dev126712/micro-service-infra-management/README.md

   - Edge: A Global External Load Balancer configured via a static IP.

-  - Monotiring & Login: Installation of victoriaMetrics, Grafana in the cluster via helm
+  - Monotiring & Login: Installation of victoriaMetrics, Grafana in the cluster via helm.

+  - Configuration: HTTP Route configuration for Grafana Dashboard

 #### 🚀 Application Architecture
 The system follows a microservices pattern with a focus on decoupled communication: